Tiiker1/tigerdoc/docs/wiki/Home.md

 # Docker Dashboard

 A small, interactive Docker dashboard that runs as a **single Linux binary**.
-It talks directly to the Docker daemon over the socket and serves a web UI to your browser — no container, no database, no CDN assets.
+It talks directly to the Docker daemon over the socket and serves web UI to your browser — no container, no database, no CDN assets.

-It is **LAN-only by default**: requests from non-private source IPs are rejected, so it cannot be reached from the internet even if the host has a public IP.
+It is **LAN-only by default**: requests from non-private source IPs are rejected, so it cannot be reached from the internet even if the host has public IP.

 ## Features